-Adam, Eve, Noah, Abraham, Sarah, Isaac, Rebekah, Jacob, Joseph stir hope and encourage imaginative visions of the future.
-Genesis means "beginnings" or "origin," and it unfolds the record of the beginning of the world, of human history, of family, of civilization, of salvation.
+Adam, Eve, Noah, Abraham, Sarah, Isaac, Rebekah, Jacob, Joseph and it unfolds the record of the beginning of the world, of human history, of family, of civilization, of salvation.
 It is the story of God's purpose and plan for his creation.
 As the book of beginnings, Genesis sets the stage for the entire Bible.
 It reveals the person and nature of God (Creator, Sustainer, Judge, Redeemer); the value and dignity of human beings (made in God's image, saved by grace, used by God in the world); the tragedy and consequences of sin (the Fall, separation from God, judgment); and the promise and assurance of salvation (covenant, forgiveness, the promised Messiah).